unmeg/unmeg.github.io/_posts/2020-07-01-tplink-mr3020-sitrep-2.md

 If I can get a spare moment, my focus will be on testing the validity of my vanilla DIY firmware image and, then, my perverted firmware image.
 I haven't tried to flash anything yet because I wanted to poke at the router in as-is condition for a bit first.
 I've kind of ignored it so far.

 Anyway, once I run the firmware in an emulator, I will add the bindshell to the filesystem and edit the initialisation script to boot it up.
-Then I'll flash and take bets on bricking.
+Then I'll rebuild, flash and take bets on bricking.

 I'm also pretty keen to write up a skeleton kernel module.